Great Glen Way - 7 Days & 6 Nights7 Days & 6 Nights 4.6 Read 235 reviews

 Your day starts at Laggan Bridge, which is the highpoint of the Caledonian Canal at 106ft above sea level.
 Initially, you follow the eastern shore of Loch Oich, one of Scotland’s most beautiful and pristine natural woodlands, which is teeming with bird and wildlife.
 Once you reach the end of Loch Oich, at Oich Bridge, you follow the canal for a few miles along to Fort Augustus.
 This is a lovely section of canal, and Kytra Lock is one of the highlights of the entire walk.

 At Fort Augustus you leave the canal and begin your journey on the banks of Loch Ness.
 This section has some steep climbs and is mainly on fire roads and some good tracks.
 You have great views of Loch Ness throughout so make sure you keep those eyes peeled for the monster - you might be lucky.
 Invermoriston is your overnight stop and a very pretty little village.

-Heather and Robert would like to extend you, a warm welcome to their Bed and Breakfast, Bracarina House.
+Jay and Nicky would like to extend you, a warm welcome to their Bed and Breakfast, Bracarina House.
 Where you can expect a hearty breakfast, homemade scones for your walk.
 Bracarina House is set in the middle of the beautiful village of Invermoriston and is a stone’s throw from the pub.